luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # count number of genes with +ve intron retention (VCP vs CTRL):
 awk '{ if ($6 >= 0.2) { print } }' diff.splicing_mv0.2.tab | awk '{ if ($5 >= 0) { print } }' | wc -l
 ```

+# Coverage for introns of interest
+To perform the more focussed analysis on the 167 retained introns, which I identified using VASt-tools, I wrote a script in R which basically obtain the coverage for intronic sequences of interest and surrounding exons and then compute the ratio.
+As input I use the BAM files.

 # DEXSeq

 https://bioconductor.org/packages/release/bioc/html/DEXSeq.html